 Late afternoon: Immerse yourself in art

 Fans of art will not be disappointed in Buenos Aires, and MALBA is the place to get your fix.
-It has a large contemporary collection comprising of paintings, photography, sculptures and installations from all over Latin America including pieces by Frida Kahlo and Diego Rivera, and international artists such as Louise Bourgeois and Lucio Fantana.
+It has a large contemporary collection comprising of paintings, photography, sculptures and installations from all over Latin America.
+Inside you will find pieces by Frida Kahlo, Diego Rivera and international artists such as Louise Bourgeois and Lucio Fantana.

 If your tastes are more classical, then Bella Artes might be the better choice for you.
 Masters such as van Gogh, El Greco, Monet, Picasso, and a panorama of Argentine art are here on display.
 What’s more is the free entry to appease those on a budget.